taohu07/taohu07.github.io/_pages/opportunity.md

 - Human mobility
 - Spatial epidemiology

-Prospective students can send resumes, transcripts, and research plan to Dr. Hu’s email: [tao.hu@okstate.edu](mailto:tao.hu@okstate.edu).
+Prospective students can send [resumes], [transcripts], and [research plan] to Dr. Hu’s email: [tao.hu@okstate.edu](mailto:tao.hu@okstate.edu).
 Admitted applicants will be mentored and trained as prolific and independent scholars.
 You will publish at top-tier international conferences and journals, network with world-class researchers, and become a national and international leader in the field.

 [OSU Graduate Application](https://gradcollege.okstate.edu)